 Four Michigan organizations received navigator grants to help consumers access and use the marketplace: Michigan Consumers for Healthcare, Community Bridges Management Inc., Arab Community Center for Economic & Social Services, and American Indian Health & Family Services of SE Michigan.

-According HHS more than 1.1 million people (14 percent of the population) in Michigan are uninsured and eligible to use the health insurance marketplace.
+According HHS more than 1.1 million people (14 percent of the population) in Michigan are uninsured.

 State Exchange Profile: Michigan